tzone85/liquorice-node-api/README.md

 ## Development
 1. Execute `npm install` in root
 2. Execute `npm start`
+3. Copy .env.example and rename to .env
+4. Modify the contents of the new .env file to match your DB credentials

 This will start the project in a development environment.